SahilThorat11/C_Programming/Assignments/Assignment_03/README.md

-Assignment 3 :
+# Assignment 3 :

 This folder contains my warmup codes which are :-

-to print even numbers
+        1.To print even numbers

-To display factors of numbers
+        2.To display factors of numbers

-To display Even factors of numbers
+        3.To display Even factors of numbers

-To convert uppercase character to lowercase character and vice versa
+        4.To convert uppercase character to lowercase character and vice versa

-To check the given input character is vowel or not.
+        5.To check the given input character is vowel or not.

 To execute these codes we use these commands

 gcc filename.c -o myexe myexe